-Command Description Select Project Opens the Select Customization Project Dialog Box, which you use to select an existing customization project or to create a new project for all modifications that you are going to perform.
-Inspect Element Launches the Element Inspector , which gives you an option to select control on the current form and opens the Element Properties Dialog for the selected control.
-You use the dialog box to inspect and cust the control.
-You can use the keyboard shortcut Ctrl+Alt+Click to inspect ments on pop-up windows and dialog boxes.
-If you have selected a customization project, all the modifications you initiate in the inspector will be added to this current project.
-O erwise, the inspector opens the Select Customization Project dibox.

-Command Description Manage User Defined Fields Opens the (CS205020) form, which gives you an opportunity to select user-defined fields for the current form from the previously defined list of Managing Attributes and User-Defined Fields .
-For details on how to add user-defined user fields see To Add User-Defined Fields to a Form .
+Command Description Select Project Opens the Select Customization Project Dialog Box, which you use to select an existing customization project or to specify the name of a new project for all modifications that you are going to perform.
+Inspect Element Launches the Element Inspector , so that you can select a UI control on the current form and open the Element Properties Dialog Box for the selected control.
+You use the dialog box to inspect and customize the control.
+You can use the keyboard shortcut Ctrl+Alt+Click to inspect elements on pop-up windows and dialog boxes.
+If you have selected a customization project, all the modifications that you initiate in the inspector will be added to this current project.
+Otherwise, the inspector opens the Select Customization Project dialog box.
+Manage User De- fined Fields Opens the Edit User Defined Fields (CS205020) form, which gives you an opportunity to select user-defined fields for the current form from the previously defined list of Managing Attributes and User-Defined Fields .
+For details on how to add user-defined user fields, see To Add User-Defined Fields to a Form .
 Edit Project Opens the Customization Project Editor for the currently selected customization project.
 Manage Cus- tomizations Opens the Customization Projects (SM204505) form.